← All Articles

 Multi-day AI conferences typically fall into three categories:

-Technical deep-dives like NeurIPS attract 8,000+ researchers annually, focusing on algorithmic breakthroughs and mathematical foundations.
-These events dedicate 80% of speaking slots to PhD-level presenters discussing peer-reviewed research.
+Technical deep-dives like NeurIPS attract thousands of researchers annually, focusing on algorithmic breakthroughs and mathematical foundations.
+These events dedicate the vast majority of speaking slots to PhD-level presenters discussing peer-reviewed research.

-Business transformation events such as AI Summit draw 5,000+ executives seeking strategic implementation guidance.
-Corporate leaders from Fortune 500 companies fill 65% of speaking roles, sharing case studies and ROI metrics.
+Business transformation events such as AI Summit draw executives seeking strategic implementation guidance.
+Corporate leaders from major companies fill most speaking roles, sharing case studies and practical lessons learned.

-Industry-specific applications like HIMSS AI in Healthcare bring together 3,000+ practitioners exploring specialized use cases.
-Domain experts with both technical knowledge and sector experience occupy 70% of the program.
+Industry-specific applications like HIMSS AI in Healthcare bring together practitioners exploring specialized use cases.
+Domain experts with both technical knowledge and sector experience occupy most of the program.

 Each category requires different speaker sequencing strategies.
 Technical conferences front-load foundational sessions on day one, progress through methodology on day two, and conclude with cutting-edge research.
 Business events often reverse this flow, opening with vision and concluding with implementation tactics.
 Industry-specific conferences weave AI applications throughout existing workflows and challenges.